 - Summer units last approximately 10-12 weeks; extended (part-time) units vary from 3-8 months; all require 400 hours.

-- You can receive credit for up to 15 hours of supervised ministry toward the MDiv degree.
-This would be the equivalent of 2.5 units of CPE.
+- You can receive up to 15 hours of internship credits toward the MDiv degree.

 - Many supervisors and students recommend taking a pastoral care course before CPE, but it is not required.